severinkaderli/scripts/README.md

 A collection of different scripts that I'm using for Windows and Unix based systems.

 * twitch.bat
-  * Streams a twitch streaming using livestreamer
+  * Streams a twitch stream using livestreamer